gsoules/AvantSearch/README.md

 This plugin was developed for the [Southwest Harbor Public Library](http://www.swhplibrary.org/), in Southwest Harbor, Maine.
 Funding was provided in part by the [John S. and James L. Knight Foundation](https://knightfoundation.org/).

+Inspiration for the [Index View](http://swhplibrary.net/searching/search-results-index-view/) and [Tree View](http://swhplibrary.net/searching/search-results-tree-view/) search results came from the alphabetized index and hierarchical list features in the [Daniel-KM / Reference](https://github.com/Daniel-KM/Reference) plugin.

 ##  License